websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/understanding-module-projects.md

                 └── `Greeting.java`
 ```

-Very simple, right?
 Beyond the Java source file, there are only three other files: a Gradle build script, a Gradle settings file (for this multi-project build), and a configuration file called `bnd.bnd`.
 The `bnd.bnd` file describes and configures the module:

 ```properties
 Bundle-Name: j1h1 Greeting API